OsmosysSoftware/dev-standards/coding-standards/git.md

     -   All commits on `main` should be made through pull requests.
 -   Development Branch:
     -   Use a `development` or `dev` branch for integration and testing.
 -   Set branch protection rules for `main` and `development` branches to restrict developers to push unverified changes and allow only maintainers to push/merge.
+Here is the quick read on how to set branch protection rules - https://docs.gitlab.com/ee/user/project/protected_branches.html
 -   Feature Branches:
     -   Create separate branches for individual features or bug fixes.
     -   Name them descriptively, e.g., `feature/user-authentication`, `bugfix/password-reset`.